Luke Richardson (strength athlete)

 Luke Richardson (born 20 June 1997) is a British strongman and powerlifter.

 Career

 Richardson started his career as a powerlifter and was the 2018 Junior 120kg+ champion.
 He was tied with Pavlo Nakonechnyy, both totaling 1010.5 kg but won outright due to his lower body-weight.

 He then switched to strongman and won the 2020 Europe's Strongest Man competition, becoming the youngest winner in the history of that contest.
-He also competed twice at the World's Strongest Man competition, securing 9th place in 2020.
+He then competed for the first time at the World's Strongest Man competition, securing 9th place in the finals in 2020.
 He withdrew from the 2021 competition due to a distal biceps tendon rupture that occurred during the loading medley race in his qualifying heat.

 In 2023, Richardson won the 2023 Giants Live version of the England's Strongest Man competition.
 After a series of injury setbacks, Richardson recorded two Giants Live podium finishes in 2024 at the World Open and World Tour Finals.